NHSDigital/record-a-vaccination-guidance/app/drop-in-sessions.md

 eleventyExcludeFromCollections: true
 ---

 Our training video offers a short introduction to using Record a vaccination.
-If you have any questions, you can  sign up for or a drop-in session with our team.
+If you have any questions after watching the video, sign up for a drop-in session with our team.

 ## Video: Record a vaccination training guide